 Ponta da Ferraria Hot Spring

-Ponta da Ferraria is one of the hot springs on São Miguel island, but this one is very special.
+Ponta da Ferraria is one of the hot springs on São Miguel island, but this one is special.
 Indeed, what makes it unique is the fact that the hot water is inside the ocean, and not in a pool built by men.
 You can also go all the way to Mosteiros and watch the sunset.

 Complementary Information